The Japanese Secret to a Long & Happy Life

 - Ikaria, Greece– 1 in 3 of this islands inhabitants is over 90 years old vs worldwide average of 1%

-So how can Ikigai help me live longer?
+So how can this help me live longer?

 Apparently as a result of their research there are 10 practices you can adopt.
 These have been derived from the input of the subjects studied in the book.
 Obviously nobody can guarantee how long you will live.
 Perhaps you will see potential improvements from adopting some of these??

-- Stay active: Don’t retire: Giving up what you love doing may cause you to lose purpose in life.
-Better to focus on doing meaningful things of value.
-Ensure you are making progress, bringing beauty or usefulness to others by helping out.
-Make a difference in the world after your professional activity has come to an end.
+Because giving up what you love doing may cause you to lose purpose in life.
+So it is better to focus on doing meaningful things of value. this ensures you are making progress, bringing beauty or usefulness to others by helping out.
+So make a difference in the world after your professional activity has come to an end.

 I really appreciate you taking the time to read the blog and if you found it interesting please feel free to share with anyone you may know that could benefit from the content.